Ellis County Martial Arts

 Our Karate Kids class is further divided by experience into three phases: Beginners, Intermediate, and Advanced students.
 By scheduling these classes into phases, students are able to learn faster - and better - than in one large class.
 Class times vary, but each phase is offered several times per week, Monday through Thursday. (see our "Training" page for complete schedule).

 Our Adult class includes students of all ranks.
 New students are welcomed by advanced students and black belt instructors, who assist them in learning new moves and techniques in every class.
-Adult classes are scheduled every week night, Monday through Friday; adult students choose whichever nights work best for their schedule.
+Adult classes are scheduled four nights each week, Monday, Tuesday, Thursday and Friday.
+Adult students choose whichever nights work best for their schedule, and can change those nights as necessary.

 All curricula consist of basic moves, kata (memorized patterns), and self defense techniques.
 Each curriculum is designed to meet the needs of its specific age group.